poollooo/roadtrip-planner-api/README.md

 I set it to `3003` but you are free to put it at the value you want.

+Seb test

 - **SECRET**

 Random token to use as a secret for JWT.
 To generate one, run `node`, then: `crypto.randomBytes(64).toString('hex')`

 ## Development dependencies

 This part is more for the developers on this project.
 You will find all the DevDependencies on the package.json.
 I set a config eslint with the `AirBnb` config, make sur your VSCode or other IDE is config for this.